ROCm/k8s-device-plugin/README.md

 $ kubectl create -f k8s-ds-amdgpu-dp.yaml
 ```

+If you want to enable the experimental device health check, please use `k8s-ds-amdgpu-dp-health.yaml` **after** `--allow-privileged=true` is set for kube-apiserver and kublet.

 ## Example workload
 You can restrict work to a node with GPU by adding `resources.limits` to the pod definition.
 An example pod definition is provided in `k8s-pod-example-gpu.yaml`.
 This pod runs the timing benchmark for AlexNet on AMD GPU and then go to sleep.
 You can create the pod by running:
 ```